-Competition entrants will get 20 jumbo sticks of coloured chalk, a 1.5m² patch of ground and three hours, from 9am-midday, to complete their designs.
+Competition entrants will have the option of using the coloured chalk provided onsite, or they are free to bring along their own chalk, a 1m² patch of ground and three hours, from 9am-midday, to complete their designs.

 The works will be judged on their balance of traditional design and modern influences, alignment to the Diwali Festival themes of lights, family, celebration, colour, and their representation of the relationship between New Zealand and the Indian diaspora.
-The winner will be announced at 1pm on the day and will win a $500 cash prize.
+The winner will be announced at 1pm on the day and will win a $500 prezzy card.